 Before being deployed, each instrument head is run through the SGP calibration facility.
-This includes a standard lamp calibration, cosine response determination, and a mapping of the spectral response function of each filter detector, i.e. the filter function.
-The lamp calibration has come to be called the nominal calibration since it is less accurate than the Langley calibration, but is a good laboratory estimate.
+This includes a standard lamp calibration, cosine response determination, and a mapping of the spectral response function of each filter detector (i.e., the filter function).
+The lamp calibration is considered to be a nominal calibration because it is less accurate than the Langley calibration, but it provides a good laboratory estimate.
 Once deployed in the field, and with enough data collected, the instrument is Langley-calibrated.
 The nominal calibration data are found in the .b1 data files, and Langley-calibrated data are contained in the .c1 data files.

-While Langley calibrations are superior to lamp calibrations, they cannot be performed for the 940 channel due to the highly variable nature of water vapor in the atmosphere.
+While Langley calibrations are superior to lamp calibrations, they cannot be performed for the 940 channel because of the highly variable nature of water vapor in the atmosphere.
 Because of this, each head is returned to the SGP calibration facility annually for lamp calibration.
-When the heads are brought back for standard lamp calibrations, they are also run through the cosine and spectral benches as well.
+When the heads are brought back for standard lamp calibrations, they also are run through the cosine and spectral benches.